PDXChinese/pdxchinese.github.io/_pages/volunteering.md

 ![]({{ site.url }}/assets/images/logo/volunteering_logo1.png)

-We come together, serving our community where we raise our families, helping those who are not as lucky as we are, growing our passion for a better World where ‘love’ is the magic word, and connecting with other community members who share the same value.
+We come together, serving our community where we raise our families, helping those who are in need, growing our passion for a better world with ‘love’ in heart, and connecting with others who share the same value.

+## Introduce Our Volunteer Leaders

 ## Holiday Season Volunteering Event